 1. Factors that influence electricity rates

 Just like any other market, the energy market is influenced by, well… the market itself.
-The offer-demand determines electricity rates.
+Electricity rates are determined by the offer-demand.
 Meaning, the higher the demand, the higher the costs.
 Other several factors can influence the price of the market.
-In general, electricity rates reflect the cost to build, finance, maintain, and operate power plants and the grid.
-We will debrief the most common factors that influence the electricity rates:

-The fuel price can increase during periods of high electricity demand and when fuel supply restrictions or interruptions occur due to extreme weather events and accidental damages to transport and delivery infrastructures, particularly for natural gas or petroleum fuels.
+The price of fuel can increase during periods of high electricity demand and when fuel supply restrictions or interruptions occur as a result of extreme weather events and accidental damages to transport and delivery infrastructures, particularly for natural gas or petroleum fuels.
 In turn, higher fuel prices can lead to higher electricity generation costs.

 Power plants, transmission, and distribution prices: